-We compete with companies that are also developing drug candidates that focus on the cytoskeleton, as well as companies that have developed drugs or are developing alternative drug candidates for cancer and cardiovascular, infectious and other diseases.
-For example, with respect to cancer, BMS' Taxol, Sanofi Aventis Pharmaceuticals Inc.'s Taxotere and generic equivalents of Taxol are currently available on the market and commonly used in cancer treatment.
-Furthermore, we are aware that Merck, Chiron Corp., BMS and others are conducting research focused on KSP and other mitotic kinesins.
-In addition, BMS, Merck, Novartis and other pharmaceutical and biopharmaceutical companies are developing other approaches to inhibiting mitosis.
-With respect to heart failure, we are aware of a potentially competitive approach being developed by Orion Pharma in collaboration with Abbott Laboratories.
+We compete with companies that are also developing drug candidates that focus on the cytoskeleton, as well as companies that have developed drugs or are developing alternative drug candidates for cancer and cardiovascular and other diseases for which our compounds may be useful treatments.
+For example, if approved for marketing by the FDA, depending on the approved clinical indication, our cancer drug candidates such as ispinesib and SB-743921 could compete against existing cancer treatments such as paclitaxel, docetaxel, vincristine, vinorelbine or navelbine and potentially against other novel cancer drug candidates that are currently in development such as those that are reformulated taxanes, other tubulin binding compounds or epothilones.
+We are also aware that Merck, Lilly, Array, BMS, ArQule and others are conducting research and development focused on KSP and other mitotic kinesins.
+In addition, BMS, Merck, Novartis, Genentech, Inc. and other pharmaceutical and biopharmaceutical companies are developing other approaches to inhibiting mitosis.